Please take care of yourself, your family and friends when spending time outside in the sun.

 What factor sunscreen should I use?

-When using sun screen make sure it has a sun protection factor (SPF) of at least 30 to protect against UVB and at least 4-star UVA protection.
+When using sunscreen, make sure it has a sun protection factor (SPF) of at least 30 to protect against UVB and at least 4-star UVA protection.
 Always check the expiry date of sun screen before using.

-Remember: Do not rely on sunscreen alone to protect yourself from the sun.
+Do not rely on sunscreen alone to protect yourself from the sun.
 Wear suitable clothing and spend time in the shade when the suns at its hottest.

-How to deal with sunburns
+How to deal with sunburn

 - Stay out of the sun until all signs of redness have gone